gingerbeardman/gingerbeardman.github.io/_posts/2021-05-18-prerendering-ranger.md

 Sometime later I threw caution to the wind and decided to render per-car shadows.
 However, the OpenSCAD `projection()` command that I was using was so slow!
 In fact it zapped my desire to finish implementing the feature.
 Instead, I let it sit for many months.

 Recently, I picked things up again to get the a new trailer and demo out.
-And then it hit me, that if I flatten a car on the z-axis—as if Looney Tunes dropped a heavy weight on it—then that flat thing will be enough of an equivalent to a shadow for my use.
+And then it hit me, that if I flatten a car on the z-axis—as if Looney Tunes dropped a heavy weight on it—then that flat thing will be a close enough equivalent of a shadow for my use.
 So I did just that and the results were great, and more importantly very quick to render!

 ![GIF](/images/posts/daily-driver-prerendered-shadows-anim.gif "Animation showing the theory of a model being squished down into its shadow")
 {:.tofigure}